RyanJMah/ece350-notes/memory/readme.md

 <br>

-4. If the frame number cannot be found in the page table, that means that the page has been swapped out to disk.
+4. If the frame number cannot be found in the page table (i.e., there are no frames that currently have the page we're looking for), that means that the page has been swapped out to disk.
 This is a page fault.

 <br>